labelle-org/labelle/README.md

 ## Interference from CUPS

 Sometimes, the CUPS printing system will attempt to communicate with the label maker, causing interference with Labelle.
+This commonly causes overflow errors.
-If you don't otherwise have a USB printer, you can disable CUPS attempting this with:
+If you don't otherwise have a USB printer, you can disable CUPS attempting this
+with:

 ```bash
 sudo touch /etc/udev/rules.d/70-printers.rules